In this API Testing post, we will learn the following

-At restaurant, you give an order based on the items available in the menu.
-Waiter in the restaurant writes down your order and delivers it to the kitchen who prepares your meal.
+At a restaurant, you give an order based on the items available on the menu.
+A waiter in the restaurant writes down your order and delivers it to the kitchen who prepares your meal.
 Once the meal is ready, the waiter picks up your food from the kitchen and serves it to you at your table.

 Now let’s see another example.

 If you are using a flight service engine say Expedia, where you search for flights on a specific date.
 Once you pass the data such as Source, Destination, Onward Date and Return Date and click on search.
 Expedia sends a request to airlines through an API as per your search details.
 The API then takes the airline’s response to your request and delivers it right back to the Expedia.